 Like almost any claim on the internet, it is possible to find people who make other claims.
 In this case, however, I find the evidence that magnesium works to increase testosterone quite overwhelming, and I can’t find much of anything from a trusted source that would state otherwise.

 There are also countless bodybuilders, athletes, and world-class trainers who swear by magnesium supplementation for significant testosterone increases.
 While anecdotal reports are not a substitute for science, it’s always a good idea to pay attention to the real experiences from real people and top trainers who are using any supplement, as they are often “ahead of the curve” because they do a lot more experimentation than anyone.
-Scientific studies will then often follow the experiences from these trailblazers.
+Scientific studies will then often follow the experiences of these trailblazers.
 Many new studies are underway.
 Let’s look at what we have currently:

 The science behind magnesium increasing testosterone levels: